measty/tiatoolbox/docs/visualization.rst

     ssh -L 5006:localhost:5006 -L 5000:localhost:5000 user@remote_machine

-This will start an SSH session where the two ports the interface uses by default (5006 and 5000) are forwarded.
+This will start an SSH session where the two ports used by the default Bokeh interface (5006 and 5000) are forwarded.
+When using ``--ui openlayers``, forward only the selected interface port (5006 by default).

 You can then launch the interface on the remote machine as above (TIAToolbox must be installed on the remote machine) and open the browser on your local machine.
 Navigate to ``localhost:5006`` to view the interface.